In the Heights (film): Critical response

-A. O. Scott of The New York Times gave the film a positive review, writing that "It’s a piece of mainstream American entertainment in the best sense — an assertion of impatience and faith, a celebration of communal ties and individual gumption, a testimony to the power of art to turn struggles into the stuff of dreams."
+A. O. Scott of The New York Times gave the film a positive review, writing that "It's a piece of mainstream American entertainment in the best sense — an assertion of impatience and faith, a celebration of communal ties and individual gumption, a testimony to the power of art to turn struggles into the stuff of dreams."
 From The A.V.
-Club, Danette Chavez wrote "In The Heights’ slice-of-life portraiture suggests a less ambitious undertaking than Hamilton, but it tells a story as expansive as that of a fledgling nation.
-Through both musicals, Miranda demonstrates how ingrained people of color are in this country’s history: Before he reimagined a pivotal chapter in United States history with Black and Latino actors, the acclaimed multi-hyphenate threw a spotlight on marginalized people's fight against displacement.
+Club, Danette Chavez wrote "In The Heights slice-of-life portraiture suggests a less ambitious undertaking than Hamilton, but it tells a story as expansive as that of a fledgling nation.
+Through both musicals, Miranda demonstrates how ingrained people of color are in this country's history: Before he reimagined a pivotal chapter in United States history with Black and Latino actors, the acclaimed multi-hyphenate threw a spotlight on marginalized people's fight against displacement.
 At the core of In The Heights, on stage or screen, is movement—as migration, as immigration, as dancing, as code-switching, as the shift from friends to lovers."

+Filmmaker Adele Lim, who worked with Chu on the screenplay of Crazy Rich Asians, praised the film, saying "In a world with a seemingly limitless appetite for superhero action or meditations on personal violence, Chu’s vision is an unapologetic throwback to the joyful, large-scale musicals of Kelly, Astaire and George Sidney: a pure, dazzling celebration of the best of us."

 There was slight criticism in terms of the changes to the character of Vanessa.
-In an article titled "The Generic Latinidad of In the Heights" from The New Yorker, author Frances Negrón-Muntaner states, "The choice to contain Vanessa implies that one does not need to flee downtown and escape one’s roots to succeed.
-That’s true enough, but in staying put Vanessa seems to give up her big dreams of crossing over, for man, child, and bodega."
+In an article titled "The Generic Latinidad of In the Heights" from The New Yorker, author Frances Negrón-Muntaner states, "The choice to contain Vanessa implies that one does not need to flee downtown and escape one's roots to succeed.
+That's true enough, but in staying put Vanessa seems to give up her big dreams of crossing over, for man, child, and bodega."
 K. Austin Collins of Rolling Stone rated the film three and a half out of five stars.
 He praised the setting, music, and cast performances of the film, and also wrote that "In The Heights spins its lively, complicated tale.
 An aspirational immigrant story, but flows and overlaps and grows dense in unexpected ways.
 In both Miranda and Chu's trademark style, this is all threaded together with life spilling into the streets, musical numbers that fold reality into fantasy with an aplomb that's as pleasurable as it is overwhelming."